avalanche-foundation/ACPs/ACPs/226-dynamic-minimum-block-times/README.md

 The `timestampMilliseconds` field will be represented in block headers as a `uint64`.

-#### `minimumBlockDelay`
+#### `minimumBlockDelayExcess`

-The new `minimumBlockDelay` field in the block header encodes the minimum number of milliseconds that must pass before the next block is allowed to be accepted.
-Specifically, if block $B$ has a `minimumBlockDelay` of $d$, then the effective timestamp of block $B+1$ in milliseconds must be at least $d$ greater than the effective timestamp of block $B$ in milliseconds.
+The new `minimumBlockDelayExcess` field in the block header will be used to derive the minimum number of milliseconds that must pass before the next block is allowed to be accepted.
+Specifically, if block $B$ has a `minimumBlockDelayExcess` of $q$, then the effective timestamp of block $B+1$ in milliseconds must be at least $ M * e^{\frac{q}{D}} $ greater than the effective timestamp of block $B$ in milliseconds. $M$, $q$, and $D$ are defined below in the mechanism specification.

-The `minimumBlockDelay` field will be represented in block headers as a `uint64`.
+The `minimumBlockDelayExcess` field will be represented in block headers as a `uint64`.

-The value of `minimumBlockDelay` can be updated in each block according to a mechanism similar to the one used by ACP-176 to support dynamic gas targets.
+The value of `minimumBlockDelayExcess` can be updated in each block, similar to the target excess field introduced in ACP-176.
 The mechanism is specified below.

 ### Dynamic `minimumBlockDelay` mechanism